ferreram/ezcalib/README.md

 ```

 If you wish to use your own version of ceres and sophus, you can skip this step.

+Note: If using Ubuntu 20.04 or higher, you might have to remove the "FindTBB.cmake" file in the "ceres-solver/cmake/" folder.

 Then, you can simply build ezcalib as follows: